houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 E. We can represent other arithmetic operations such as substraction and division using Church Encodings.
 Find out more [here](https://en.wikipedia.org/wiki/Church_encoding "here").

-f.
-Notice that the Peano Axioms has a "successor" predicate.
+F. Notice that the Peano Axioms has a "successor" predicate.
 We can also represent this as a function as follows:

 ```
 "succ" = N => F => V => F(N(F)(V))